-Recently, \cite{smith_allenby:2020} and \cite{paganin_etal:2021} developed for the first time methods that permit users to inform the prior ``location'' on the partition space, by including an initial guess on what the clustering might be.
-In this work, we propose an alternative approach to define an \emph{informed partition model}, that is, a model that can accommodate available prior information on a given partition.
+In this work, we add to the budding literature of \emph{informed partition modeling}, that is, modeling strategies that can accommodate available prior information on a given partition.
 In particular, we build on ideas in \cite{page_dahl_quintana:22}, who developed a flexible joint probability model for a sequence of temporally correlated partitions.
-We extend their method to include the notion of an ``initial'' partition that informs the clustering but whose impact can either decay or persist through time.
-As a result our approach is from a completely different perspective compared to \cite{smith_allenby:2020} and \cite{paganin_etal:2021} which results in a number of novel innovations. \cite{paganin_etal:2021} explores the idea of adjusting partition probabilities based on the distance from the initial partition as defined by some loss function (they employ the variation of information loss by \cite{meila2007}).
-This approach is available for any random partition distribution, but results in needing to evaluate a normalizing constant that becomes intractable even for relatively small sample sizes.
-In addition it is not possible to customize prior uncertainty for subsets of the initial partition. \cite{smith_allenby:2020} instead measure proximity to the initial partition by enumerating units that are co-clustered in the estimated partition and in the initial partition.
-Their development only considers a particular random partition distribution and depends on the order in which units are allocated.
-This approach too is not able to treat subsets of the initial partition with more uncertainty than others. \cite{dahl2021}'s approach generalizes that of \cite{smith_allenby:2020} so that any random partition model can be employed and introduces a permutation parameter that removes dependence on order.
+We extend their method to include the notion of an ``initial'' partition that informs the clustering when modeling either one or multiple dependent partitions.
+Our approach is from a completely different perspective compared to \cite{smith_allenby:2020} and \cite{paganin_etal:2021}, which results in a number of innovations. \cite{paganin_etal:2021} explores the idea of adjusting partition probabilities based on the distance from the initial partition as defined by some loss function (they employ the variation of information loss by \citealt{meila2007}).
+This approach is available for any random partition distribution but results in needing to evaluate a normalizing constant that becomes intractable even for relatively small sample sizes.
+In addition, it is not possible to customize prior uncertainty for subsets of the initial partition. \cite{smith_allenby:2020} instead measure proximity to the initial partition by enumerating units that are co-clustered in the estimated partition and in the initial partition.
+Their development only considers a particular random partition distribution and depends on the order in which units are allocated. \fq This approach, too, is not able to treat subsets of the initial partition with more uncertainty than others.
+Recently, \cite{dahl2023} generalized \cite{smith_allenby:2020}'s approach so that any random partition model can be employed and introduces a permutation parameter that removes dependence on order.